 When she’s not making music herself, Anne tutors violin and viola in amateur orchestras, likes to read, explore New Zealand’s outdoors, work in the garden and bake German cakes for the whole orchestra.
 She is married to NZSO horn-player Gregory Hill.

-Gregory is one of New Zealand’s busiest and most sought-after musicians.
-Born in Waipukurau and educated at the Royal College of Music in London, he led a varied life as soloist, concertmaster and conductor prior to his return to New Zealand.
+Born in Waipukurau and educated at the Royal College of Music in London, Gregory led a varied life as soloist, concertmaster and conductor prior to his return to New Zealand.

 As a teacher he is active throughout New Zealand, travelling regularly to Invercargill and Hawkes Bay.
 In his free time he enjoys sailing, paddling, and fishing from the boats he has built.
 Visit his website at www.gregorysquire.com

 Born in Nelson, Rebecca Struthers won an Associated Board Scholarship to study at the Royal Academy of Music in London.
 After several years freelancing with orchestras and chamber groups throughout Europe and the UK, she returned home to join the New Zealand Symphony Orchestra in 1991.